 We have made an adjustment to the way Bridge works with SAML authentication, and wanted to provide some information because if you utilize SAML for authentication into Bridge this change will affect you.
-In order to continue accessing Bridge through SAML, you will need to make the necessary changes in your authentication configuration by the end of September, 2019.
+In order to continue accessing Bridge through SAML, you will need to make the necessary changes in your authentication configuration as soon as possible.

 The changes are simple but do require changes on both the IDP side and Bridge.
 Below are links to documentation for many of the more common IDPs to walk you through how to make these updates.